 Most remote-controlled LED color-changing bulbs have a handful of color options ranging between 10 and 16 choices.
 Smart and app-controlled color-changing bulbs, on the other hand, usually offer millions of colors for near-endless gradients of color to choose from.

 Many color-changing bulbs also have effect options, such as wave, strobe, blink, flash, alternating, and many others.
 Some light bulbs may even be able to sync to the music you play and change the pattern of light to the rhythm of the song you're listening to.
 Others may be able to sync to your screen and match the light colors to a movie you're watching.
 Typically, smart bulbs tend to be more feature-packed with color effects and customization than non-smart options.

 How long do color changing LED bulbs last?

-According to Campbell, color-changing LED bulbs have comparable lifespans to those of normal LED bulbs.
+According to Larry Campbell, a Licensed Master Electrician and Home Improvement Editorial Board Member for The Spruce, color-changing LED bulbs have comparable lifespans to those of normal LED bulbs.
 On average, this figure ranges between 40,000 to 50,000 hours "if they are a quality name brand such as Sylvania or Phillips.”
 Of course, the number of years it takes before you need to replace a lightbulb will depend on your lighting habits, namely how frequently and long you use a given light bulb.